 Morten Kabell, Mayor of the Technical and Environmental Administration in Copenhagen, and Marianne Weinreich, Head of Mobility at VEKSØ and Chairman of the CED handed over the award at the Velo-city conference today.

-The Cycling Embassy of Denmark is hosting a new Bikeable City Masterclass in Copenhagen on August 24-28 2015, this time specifically aimed at Latin-American and other Spanish-speaking participants.
+The Cycling Embassy of Denmark is hosting a Bikeable City Seminar in Copenhagen on August 24-28 2015, specifically aimed at Latin-American and other Spanish-speaking participants.

 True to tradition, the Cycling Embassy of Denmark will be present at this years’ Velo-city conference in Nantes, France on June 2-5.
 Meet us at stand 39.

 The Cycling Embassy of Denmark has received nominations for our Leadership Award for Cycling Promotion from near and far this year.
 The winner will be announced during the Velo-city conference in Nantes in early June.